rackerlabs/rackspace-how-to/content/managed-operations/cloud-servers-with-managed-operations-support-for-windows.md

 ### Other packages

-<span>While we do not support all technologies, we do offer reasonable-endeavor
-support which extends our support into offering alternative solutions.
+While we do not support all technologies, we do offer reasonable-endeavor support which extends our support into offering alternative solutions.
 The reasonable-endeavor support can include help from Rackspace partners and other third party services.